herbeck/LeakyVaccine/Leaky.vaccine.SI.trial.md

 `beta` varies from 0.003 to 0.008
 `prev`, which here is population prevalence of unsuppressed VL, varies from 0.15 to 0.35
-`epsilon` can be initially parameterized using the RV144 Thai Trial
-results: VE = 61% at 12 months, 31% at 42 months
+`epsilon` could be parameterized using the RV144 Thai Trial results: VE = 61% at 12 months, 31% at 42 months, but below we start with 30% and not waning.
+Duration is not needed because we are only modeling a 3 year trial without boosters.

 ### Initial parameter settings